texas-robocamp/texas-robocamp.github.io/virtual/before/using_linux.md

 permalink: using_linux.html
 ---

-## Introduction to ~~Linux~~ *should we be calling it Ubuntu?
-I hesitate to use the words interchangably because that would probably confuse campers*
+## Introduction to Linux

-~~The computers in this lab~~ Most robotics programming is done using **TODO** *motivate this better* the Linux operating system.
+Most robotics programming is done using the Linux operating system.
+This is mainly due to the large amount of open-source robotics software that has been developed on it - in fact, Linux itself is **open-source**.
+Open-source software is software that is free to use, distribute to others, and modify.
+This means that you can download the entire source code for Linux online - and even help contribute to it!
 Linux offers a variety of free easy-to-use tools for software development that will help us along our way in constructing and programming our robots.
+We will be using the **Ubuntu distribution** of Linux, which is one of many different distributions (versions) of the Linux operating system.
+Ubuntu is one of the most popular Linux distros, and is the main operating system used here in UTCS.

 ### Logging In